nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-5/index.md

 # More thinking about 6502

+Getting to grips with the 6502 CPU is hard, because it's so alien to a modern programmer.
+There's just so little there.
+All sorts of trade-offs you'd normally make about branch prediction and cache coherency simply don't matter because there isn't any branch prediction and there isn't any cache.

+There also isn't any multiplication or division, which makes all kinds of things tricky.

 See also this [really good guide to the 6502 instruction set](https://www.masswerk.at/6502/6502_instruction_set.html)

 ## Instructions which can mutate memory